meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/tool/README.md

 2. **SQL Execution**: `text2sql_eval.py` executes both the generated SQL and ground truth SQL against the corresponding databases, then continues with steps 3 and 4 below.

-3. **Result Comparison**: The results from executing the generated SQL are compared with the results from the ground truth SQL to determine correctness.
+3. **Result Comparison**: The results from executing the generated SQL are compared [source code](text2sql_eval.py#L30) with the results from the ground truth SQL to determine correctness.

 4. **Accuracy Calculation**: Accuracy scores are calculated overall and broken down by difficulty levels (simple, moderate, challenging).